jpetazzo/intro-to-docker/slides/Install_Docker/Objectives.md

 * Run Docker without ``sudo``.

-*Note:* if you were provided with a training VM for a hands-on tutorial, do not run the commands in this lesson!
-That VM already has Docker installed, and Docker has already been setup to run without ``sudo``.
+*Note:* if you were provided with a training VM for a hands-on tutorial, you can skip this chapter, since that VM already has Docker installed, and Docker has already been setup to run without ``sudo``.